Coordinated Universal Time: History

 In 1928, the term Universal Time (UT) was introduced by the International Astronomical Union to refer to GMT, with the day starting at midnight.
 Until the 1950s, broadcast time signals were based on UT, and hence on the rotation of the Earth.

 In 1955, the caesium atomic clock was invented.
 This provided a form of timekeeping that was both more stable and more convenient than astronomical observations.
 In 1956, the U.S. National Bureau of Standards and U.S. Naval Observatory started to develop atomic frequency time scales; by 1959, these time scales were used in generating the WWV time signals, named for the shortwave radio station that broadcasts them.
 In 1960, the U.S. Naval Observatory, the Royal Greenwich Observatory, and the UK National Physical Laboratory coordinated their radio broadcasts so that time steps and frequency changes were coordinated, and the resulting time scale was informally referred to as "Coordinated Universal Time".

 In a controversial decision, the frequency of the signals was initially set to match the rate of UT, but then kept at the same frequency by the use of atomic clocks and deliberately allowed to drift away from UT.
 When the divergence grew significantly, the signal was phase shifted (stepped) by 20 ms to bring it back into agreement with UT.
 Twenty-nine such steps were used before 1960.

 In 1958, data was published linking the frequency for the caesium transition, newly established, with the ephemeris second.
-The ephemeris second is a unit in the system of time that, when used as the independent variable in the laws of motion that govern the movement of the planets and moons in the solar system, enables the laws of motion to accurately predict the observed positions of solar system bodies.
+The ephemeris second is a unit in the system of time that, when used as the independent variable in the laws of motion that govern the movement of the planets and moons in the Solar System, enables the laws of motion to accurately predict the observed positions of Solar System bodies.
 Within the limits of observable accuracy, ephemeris seconds are of constant length, as are atomic seconds.
 This publication allowed a value to be chosen for the length of the atomic second that would accord with the celestial laws of motion.

+The coordination of time and frequency transmissions around the world began on 1 January 1960.
+UTC was first officially adopted in 1963 as CCIR Recommendation 374, Standard-Frequency and Time-Signal Emissions, and "UTC" became the official abbreviation of Coordinated Universal Time in 1967.

 In 1961, the Bureau International de l'Heure began coordinating the UTC process internationally (but the name Coordinated Universal Time was not formally adopted by the International Astronomical Union until 1967).
 From then on, there were time steps every few months, and frequency changes at the end of each year.
 The jumps increased in size to 0.1 seconds.
 This UTC was intended to permit a very close approximation to UT2.